luiserdef/twitter-real-verified/README.md

 ## Overview - Screenshots
 <p>Installing this add-on will restore all the legacy verified badges that were removed due to Twitter Blue changes on April 20, 2023.</p>
 <p>The list of legacy verified users was taken before April 4, 2023.
-Thanks to the data collected by <a href="https://twitter.com/travisbrown/status/1649129052479844363">Travisbrown</a> , you can find the complete list on: <a href="https://gist.github.com/travisbrown/b50d6745298cccd6b1f4697e4ec22103">Twitter accounts with legacy verification</a>
+Thanks to the data collected by <a href="https://twitter.com/travisbrown/status/1649129052479844363">Travisbrown</a>.
+You can find the complete list on: <a href="https://gist.github.com/travisbrown/b50d6745298cccd6b1f4697e4ec22103">Twitter accounts with legacy verification</a>
 <p>The way in which you view the badges can be customized.</p>
 <p align="center">
   <img src="overview-img/twVerified-preview1.png" width="600px" alt="Real Verify Extension" />